DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 Final decision was made when the semantics of the data stream struct were considered - it is about trace data that KernelShark will be visualising.
-On the other hand, NUMA TV is about visualising topologies and has no relation to data otherwise.
+On the other hand, TopoViews is about visualising topologies and has no relation to data otherwise.

 As such, maps with stream IDs as keys and configurations or widgets as values